-The 24-year-old Tate was the No. 4 overall pick in the 2015 draft by Texas out of UC-Santa Barbara.
+Tate was the No. 4 overall pick in the 2015 draft by Texas out of UC-Santa Barbara.
 The Rangers traded him to the Yankees on Aug.
-1, 2016 and the Yankees traded him with Carroll and Rogers for Zach Britton on July 24.
+1, 2016 and the Yankees traded him for Zach Britton with two others pitchers on July 24.

-Before the trade to the Orioles, Tate went 5-2 with a 3.38 ERA in 15 starts for Double-A Trenton.
+Before the trade, Tate went 5-2 with a 3.38 ERA in 15 starts for Double-A Trenton.
 After it, he went 2-3 with a 5.75 ERA in seven starts at Double-A Bowie.
-Tate gave up five runs in each of his first three starts for Bowie and had an ERA of 10.29 in the first inning for the Baysox.
-But his ERA was a more respectable 4.00 over his last three 2018 starts.
+The Orioles have a decision to make on Tate over the next two months.

-Here is a partial list of Orioles players that will be Rule 5-eligible this December:
+Here is a partial list of players that will be Rule 5-eligible this December: